francisbouvier/cgroups/README.md

 *hierarchies* is a list of cgroup hierarchies you want to use. `all` will use all hierarchies supported by the library.
 This parameter will be ignored if the cgroup already exists (all existing hierarchies will be used).

-*user* is the cgroups sub-directories name to use. `current` will use the name of the current user.
+*user* is the cgroups sub-directories name to use (NOT SURE WHAT YOU MEAN TO SAY WITH THIS SENTENCE). `current` will use the name of the current user.

 ```python
 from cgroups import Cgroup